PlayFPN FAQ

 What are the requirements to play a PlayFPN event?

-• The team manager or administrator creates a FREE account on the PlayFPN website, creates their teams and selects the events they wish to play.
+• The team manager or administrator creates a FREE account on the PlayFPN website, creates their teams, and selects the events they wish to play.

 • When a team enters an event, they can pay at the point of entry or simply reserve a spot to pay later.

-Are any coaching certifications, training classes, special IDs or background checks required of coaches to enter a tournament?
+Are any coaching certifications, training classes, special IDs, or background checks required of coaches to enter a tournament?

 • None.
-We believe the team organizations, themselves, should be training and background checking their coaches as a matter normal operating procedure and not the event host.
+We believe the team organizations, themselves, should be training and background checking their coaches as a matter of normal operating procedure and not the event host.

-• As an event provider we are simply providing the opportunity for teams to play.
+• As an event provider, we are simply providing the opportunity for teams to play.
 Just as the movie theater does not require a background check or training for customers to attend a movie, we do not require it to attend a PlayFPN event.

 Playing in a PlayFPN Event